 The head and eye-tracking technology would ensure users can view the 3D effects without using individual screens or cinema-style glasses.

 Apart from safety, the 3D displays could offer users an entirely unique and personalized experience.
 When vehicles become fully autonomous, the new technology will allow passengers to stream 3D movies directly from their seats as part of a shared, autonomous future.

 “Several passengers sharing a journey would be able to enjoy their own choice of media – including journey details, points of interest or movies – and optimized for where they are sat,” researchers wrote in a press release.

-The research, undertaken in partnership with the Centre for Advanced Photonics and Electronics (CAPE) at University of Cambridge, is aimed to create an immersive display that would “closely match” real-world experiences, which would, in turn, enable drivers to react more naturally to hazards and prompts.
+The research, undertaken in partnership with the Centre for Advanced Photonics and Electronics (CAPE) at the University of Cambridge, is aimed at creating an immersive display that would “closely match” real-world experiences, which would, in turn, enable drivers to react more naturally to hazards and prompts.

 “Development in virtual and augmented reality is moving really quickly.
 This consortium takes some of the best technology available and helps us to develop applications suited to the automotive sector,” said Valerian Meijering, Human Machine Interface & Head-Up Display Researcher for Jaguar Land Rover.

 - Broy, Nora.
 Stereoscopic 3D user interfaces: exploring the potentials and risks of 3D displays in cars.
 DOI: 10.18419/opus-8851